Tony Hughes (racing driver)

-Tony Hughes (born 31 December 1957 in Stockport, Cheshire) is a British businessman and former auto racing driver.
-He is the managing director of Hughes Safety Showers and drove for Speedworks Motorsport in the British Touring Car Championship in 2011 and 2012.
+Anthony Douglas Hughes (born 31 December 1957) is a British businessman and former racing driver.
+He was the managing director of Hughes Safety Showers until June 2016 and drove for Speedworks Motorsport in the British Touring Car Championship in 2011 and 2012.

 Racing career

 Ginetta

 Hughes started circuit racing in 2007, competing in the Ginetta G20 Cup for Speedworks Motorsport.
 The following year he progressed to the Ginetta G50 Cup where he raced for three years.
 He won the Chairman's Cup once in 2009 and three times in 2010.
 During the round at Snetterton he was involved in a heavy collision with the spinning car of Formula One engineer Adrian Newey who was competing as a guest driver.

 British Touring Car Championship

 For 2011 he stepped up to the British Touring Car Championship, competing NGTC Toyota Avensis for Speedworks.
 He finished 31st in the overall drivers' championship with a best race result of 14th at Oulton Park.

 Hughes confirmed he would return to Speedworks for the 2012 season driving alongside 2011 Ginetta GT Supercup champion Adam Morgan.
 He finished the season 25th in the drivers' standings with a best result of twelfth at Oulton Park.
 At the end of the season he announced his retirement from motor racing although he would remain involved with the Speedworks team.